 Download Our Debt to the Dog PDF by Bryan D. Cummins Full Free and published by Carolina Academic Press.
 This book was released on 2013-11-07 with total page 454 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: When Homo sapiens sapiens met Canis lupus lupus millennia ago, the result was Canis lupus familiaris, the domestic dog.
 Since that fateful encounter, the dog has become, arguably, humankind’s greatest creation.
 The domestic dog is the most widely distributed species (other than ourselves) in the world, being found virtually wherever people live, and is also the most diversified of species, with literally hundreds of recognized breeds.
 While we have shaped the dog, it, too, has helped shape human history in innumerable ways.
 Our Debt to the Dog is a critical historical and cross-cultural examination, through the use of case studies, of this most improbable 15,000-year relationship and an exploration of how this relationship shaped the history of the world.
 It is also very much an apology to the dog because over the course of the partnership horrific acts were perpetrated against it intentionally and otherwise.
 Our Debt to the Dog enriches our understanding of the dog and extends our appreciation for the profound complexity of past and present human-canine relationships and the dog’s contributions to our lives and our world.

 Download Veterinary Forensics PDF by Melinda Merck Full Free and published by John Wiley & Sons.
-This book was released on 2012-12-26 with total page 402 pages.
+This book was released on 2012-12-26 with total page 424 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: Veterinary Forensics, Second Edition is a practical reference on applying veterinary forensic findings in animal cruelty cases.
 Now providing a greater focus on findings in animals, the second edition continues to offer guidance with more detailed information on crime scene investigation, forensic testing and findings, handling evidence, and testifying in court.
 Key changes to the new edition include new chapters on abuse in large animals, poultry, and birds; a standalone chapter on entomology; a new section on large scale cruelty investigation; an expanded section on pain and suffering; more pathology information; and more photos, forms, and information throughout.
-Logs and workbooks from the book are available on a companion website, allowing readers to download, customize, and use these forms in forensics investigations.
+Logs and workbooks from the book are available on a companion website at www.wiley.com/go/vetforensics, allowing readers to download, customize, and use these forms in forensics investigations.
 Veterinary Forensics is an essential resource for veterinarians, pathologists, attorneys, and investigators working on animal abuse cases.
-Key features Provides detailed, clear direction on managing animal abuse cases, from crime scene investigation and forensic testing to compiling evidence and testifying in court Concentrates more fully on findings in cases of animal abuse and offers more pathology information throughout Offers new chapters on abuse in horses and other large animals, abuse in poultry and pet birds, and testifying and reporting as an expert witness Provides updated and expanded information in each chapter, including current research findings Includes access to a companion website with forms and checklists to download and use in forensics investigations at www.wiley.com/go/vetforensics

 Download From Vick-Tim to Vick-Tory PDF by Ms Kenneth N. Robinson Full Free and published by Strategic Book Publishing.
 This book was released on 2013-08 with total page 348 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: Far beyond detailing NFL star Michael Vick s conviction for dog fighting, his prison sentence, and comeback, Kenneth N. Robinson raises important issues concerning the way race and deviance are treated in America.
 His book offers a critical analysis of the broader sports culture of the NFL and its dominant alliance, including the media, corporate sponsors, and the politics of the state.
 The book examines differential treatment by race and how this pertains to Vick, when compared to high-profile whites in the NFL (i.e., Ben Roethlisberger and Bill Belichick).
 In addition, the harmful impacts of negative labeling show the detrimental effects of Vick being typecast as the face of animal cruelty.
 Not only did the strong social reaction have a deleterious effect on Vick s criminal case, but following the police raid of his home in Smithfield, Virginia, on April 25, 2007, the number of African-Americans arrested for dog fighting increased disproportionately by race from the five years prior.
 This makes them the only group to see a percent increase in their arrests and convictions in the five years that preceded and followed the April 25th raid of Vick s property.
 This data raises serious questions of selective enforcement by race.
 Overall, the strength of this work lies in Robinson s unique analysis of Michael Vick s fall and rise.
 I don t think I have ever described an academic work as creative, but each section of this book is just that innovative, original, and inspired.
 I say this because of the specific comparisons that Robinson utilizes (i.e., dog fighting to bestiality; Vick s treatment to Roethlisberger s; the NFL to China), which have never previously been discussed so thoroughly and sophisticatedly, but are undeniable in proving the point that racial discrimination is alive and well in America.
 Adrienne N. Milner, Ph.D., University of Alabama at Birmingham (About the Author) Kenneth N. Robinson, M.S., is an adjunct professor of sociology at his alma mater, Buffalo State, in Buffalo, New York.
 Publisher s website: http: //sbprabooks.com/KennethNRobinson "